 Insider Tips for the Boat Show:

-Wear the right shoes: Choose a pair that is comfortable and easy to slip off and on (heels don't do so well on the floating docks).
+Wear the right shoes: Choose a pair that is comfortable (you’ll be doing a lot of walking) and easy to slip off and on (heels don't do so well on the floating docks).
 Remove shoes when boarding boats.
 If it’s cold or rainy, wear rain boots.

 Share and save information: Bring your phone, notepad, pens, boat cards, and business cards to share and save information.
 Bring photos of your boat projects to show the experts.
 At the show, snap pictures of favorite boats and cool products.
 Serious buyers should make appointments with the boat brokers.